Where do you want to stay?

 Continue reading Australia Travel Deals and Where To Find Them

 Parliament building in Adelaide, South Australia

 Adelaide Airport is located fewer than 10 kilometres from Adelaide’s CBD and is one of the busiest airports in Australia.
-It serves more than seven million passengers annually through the nearly one hundred daily flights to Adelaide that travel into the airport every day, moving travellers from across the country and around the world.
+It serves more than seven million passengers annually through the nearly one hundred daily flights to Adelaide that travel into the airport every day, and departing flights from Adeladie to cities Melbourne, Sydney and Perth moving travellers from across the country and around the world.
 Visitors to Adelaide can enjoy the benefits of rental cars, taxis, shuttle buses, or public transport buses to take them into the city, where they can then begin their visits in earnest.

 The city is known as the most liveable city in Australia, thanks in part to its moderate weather, carefully designed layout, and diverse culture.
 Located scenically between Gulf St Vincent and the Mount Lofty Ranges, Adelaide was originally planned as South Australia’s capital and was laid out in a grid pattern with spacious public areas and plentiful parklands.
 It was founded by those in search of religious freedom and continues to be known for its progressive thinking and dedication to personal liberty.

 Continue reading Flights Into The Capital Of South Australia, Adelaide